-An energy auditor is someone who can visit your existing home or commercial building, collect data and use a variety of diagnostic tools to identify energy saving opportunities in the building.
-Using the information collected, and often including some sort of computer energy modelling, an energy auditor will be able to make recommendations for energy efficiency upgrades you can implement and predict the energy savings you would realize from these upgrades.
+An energy advisor is someone who can visit your existing home or commercial building, collect data via an energy audit that use a variety of diagnostic tools to identify energy saving opportunities in the building.
+Using the information collected, and often including some sort of computer energy modelling, an energy advisor will be able to make recommendations for energy efficiency upgrades you can implement and predict the energy savings you would realize from these upgrades.

 Looking for an Energy Audit?

 First step to getting an energy audit is to register with Natural Resources Canada.

 In order to deliver EnerGuide energy efficiency evaluations, an individual must pass a number of exams and be affiliated with a Natural Resources Canada certified Service Organization.

 – Some building science knowledge (but much is included in training)